🔼The name Shimeathites: Summary

 - From the verb שמע (shama'), to hear.

 🔼The name Shimeathites in the Bible

 The Shimeathites were a family of Kenite scribes that lived in Jabez of Judah, together with the Tirathites and the Sucathites, also scribal families (1 Chronicles 2:55).
 In the time of the Chronicler, these families were probably proverbially famous and well enough established that the author feels free of the duty of explaining why a lowly Canaanite tribe spawned three separate families of scribes who all lived in one town.

 The name Shimeathites derives from the verb שמע (shama'), meaning to hear:

-For a meaning of the name Shimeathites Jones' Dictionary of Old Testament Proper Names copies the interpretation of Jerome's Vulgate and reads Responsers.
+For a meaning of the name Shimeathites Jones' Dictionary of Old Testament Proper Names copies the interpretation of Jerome's Vulgate and reads Responsers, although Audience would be better.
 BDB Theological Dictionary doesn't offer an interpretation but does list this name under the שמע (shama'), meaning to hear.
 NOBSE Study Bible Name List forgoes an attempt to translate this name.